 California man accused of pointing gun at college is veteran

-A father says his son is a Navy veteran who sought help from Veterans Affairs before he allegedly pointed a handgun, but did not fire it, at a cafeteria table full of students at a Southern California community college.
+A Navy veteran sought help from Veterans Affairs before he allegedly pointed a handgun, but did not fire it, at a cafeteria table full of students at a Southern California community college, his father said.

-Authorities say 26-year-old Gregory Abejon was arrested at the airport Wednesday as he tried to flee the country after the incident at Mount San Jacinto College, a college southeast of Los Angeles.
+Gregory Abejon, 26, was arrested at the airport Wednesday as he tried to flee the country after the incident at Mount San Jacinto College, a college southeast of Los Angeles where he had threatened to shoot fellow students.

+The father told KCAL he doesn't know what happened between when his son went to the VA and when he entered the cafeteria.
+He also told the TV station that while nothing excused his son's alleged actions, it wasn't in his character to hurt people and the incident may have been a cry for help.

-It was not immediately clear if the younger Abejon had a lawyer who could speak on his behalf.
+It was not immediately clear if the younger Abejon, who authorities say is a student at the college, had a lawyer who could speak on his behalf.
+He is in custody on $2 million bail for charges of possession a firearm in a school zone, brandishing a firearm and making terrorist threats, jail records show.

 Comments